WINDOW TREATMENT CHOICES FOR YOUR HOUSE

 Window stickers and films

 If you are looking for a low-cost window treatment, window films and stickers are for you.
 They come in different types like decorative, frosted, stained glass, etched plain, opaque ones to full bright floral and animated ones.
-With vast variety of patterns and color choices.
+With a vast variety of patterns and color choices.

 Soft window treatments like roller shades can be combined with hard window treatments like cornice and Valances to give a layered and more complete look.
 Both combined can add some design elements to your windows, you can add shades with sheer fabrics or drapes with cornice on top to hide hardware.
 These are available in assorted colors and designs, so you’ll want to go with something that matches the theme of the room.